Squeezed by Rising Food Prices?

 - Foods from vending machines are expensive.
 Bring food from home.

 - Grow your own food.
-Participants of SNAP can buy seeds and plants with the EBT card.
-For online information about SNAP, go to dss.mo.gov/fsd/fstamp
+SNAP participants can buy seeds and plants with the EBT card.
+For online information about SNAP, go to https://mydss.mo.gov/food-assistance.

 - Are you an older adult interested in receiving meals?
 Contact your local Area Agency on Aging online at health.mo.gov/seniors/aaa.